 - Gaps requiring primary research

-Include enough source citations that others can verify findings or dive deeper, but prioritize readability over academic citation style.
-Present findings in stakeholder meetings with clear connections to design decisions: "Based on five studies of form design, we recommend..." rather than "Research shows..."
+Include enough source citations that others can verify findings or go deeper, but prioritize readability over academic citation style.
+When presenting to stakeholders, connect findings directly to design decisions: "Based on five studies of form design for non-technical enterprise users, we recommend..." rather than the vague "research shows..."

-Avoid these common pitfalls that undermine literature review effectiveness:
+Avoid these pitfalls that undermine literature review effectiveness:

 Starting with poor scope definition: